 The Alliance Referral System is a new initiative and is currently in the pilot phase.
 Currently, referrals are sent out using a database of all open and running residential providers in the US and is not limited to members only.
 This is to ensure that survivors do not have to wait in order to get the care they need while Alliance General Membership is growing.

 Once the Alliance has vetted enough agencies to meet General Membership Minimum Standards to sufficiently place all referrals, ARS will only be sent to Vetted Members.
 Unlike non-members, General members go through the Alliance membership review process to ensure they meet our minimum standards.
-This gives credibility and trust to survivors and frontline responders using the ARS that any agency they connect with through ARS has proven they meet a certain quality of care.
+This gives confidence to survivors and frontline responders using the ARS that any agency they connect with through ARS has proven they meet a certain quality of care.

 ARS will not replace the assessment process of individual agencies; we are a facilitator only.